Akshita-2307/Akshita-2307/README.md

 🔗 https://github.com/Akshita-2307/Netflix-Clone

 ### 🔹 Digital-Website.
-Made a figma website using html and css.
+Converted a Figma design into a responsive frontend using HTML and CSS.

 🔗 https://github.com/Akshita-2307/Digital-Website